ibois-epfl/Manis-timber-plate-joinery-solver/README.md

 A video tutorial is also available on IBOIS vimeo channel.
 The [first part](https://vimeo.com/user87001008) focuses on the 3D modeling of the joints and the concept of modular assemblies while [the second part](https://vimeo.com/user87001008) covers the generation of CNC toolpath and robot trajectories.

 For a general overview of Manis workflow, you can refer to [this video](https://vimeo.com/user87001008) in which the solver is applied to a boxed vault of 36 plates.
 We also recorded a [detailed explanation](https://vimeo.com/user87001008) of the code that is behind the grasshopper component we use to perform the structural analysis of this doubly-curved timber vault.
+You can test it yourself by downloading the file `manis_annen.gh`

 ## For developers